"So you've selected Oskar Ronndheim as your villain," Lillie murmured. :You haven't convinced me with any solid proof."

 "I agree, it's all circumstantial," Pitt said.

 Circumstantial evidence is evidence in which an inference is required to connect it to a conclusion of fact, like a fingerprint at the scene of a crime.
-By contrast, direct evidence supports the truth of an assertion directly—i.e., without need for any additional evidence or the intervening inference.
+By contrast, direct evidence supports the truth of an assertion directly—i.e., without need for any additional evidence or the intervening inference."Shall I mention the name or would you like it written on paper and sealed in an envelope by Price Waterhouse?"

 On its own, it is the nature of circumstantial evidence for more than one explanation to still be possible.
 Inference from one piece of circumstantial evidence may not guarantee accuracy.
 Circumstantial evidence usually accumulates into a collection, so that the pieces then become corroborating evidence.
 Together, they may more strongly support one particular inference over another.
 An explanation involving circumstantial evidence becomes more valid as proof of a fact when the alternative explanations have been ruled out.